 Adding a few drops of water to your whiskey can completely change the tasting experience.
 It might sound counterintuitive, but a little water can actually make the flavors stronger.
 This happens because water lowers the alcohol content, which allows certain aromatic compounds to come to the surface.
 You might notice the whiskey becoming slightly cloudy as oils and fats are released, a process that opens up the spirit and lets new scents and tastes emerge.
 Flavors like fruit, vanilla, or spice that were subtle before can suddenly take center stage.
 It’s a simple trick that helps you discover the hidden complexity in your drink.

-How to Add Water Correctly
+How to Add Water the Right Way

 The key to adding water is to do it slowly and with intention.
 You can always add more, but you can’t take it out.
 Start by tasting your whiskey neat to get a baseline.
 Then, add just one or two drops of room-temperature water.
 A straw or a water dropper works perfectly for this.
 Give the glass a gentle swirl and take another sniff and sip.
 Notice what’s changed.
 Is the alcohol burn softer?
 Are new aromas popping up?
 If you want, you can add another drop or two and repeat the process until you find the balance that tastes best to you.
 The goal is to gently coax out new flavors, not to water down your drink.